Aryaman22102002/Cruise_Control_System/README.md

 ### Evaluation Metrics
 Each controller was evaluated using the following criteria:
-- Percent Overshoot (% OS): The maximum amount by which the vehicle’s speed exceeds the desired cruise speed during the transient response, expressed as a percentage of the desired speed.
+- <b> Percent Overshoot (% OS):</b> The maximum amount by which the vehicle’s speed exceeds the desired cruise speed during the transient response, expressed as a percentage of the desired speed.
 It is used to assess how aggressively the controller responds before settling.
-- Settling Time (Ts): The time it takes for the vehicle’s velocity to enter and remain within a ±2% tolerance band around the desired speed.
+- <b> Settling Time (Ts):</b> The time it takes for the vehicle’s velocity to enter and remain within a ±2% tolerance band around the desired speed.
 It indicates how quickly the system stabilizes after a step input.
-- Steady-State Error (Final Speed vs Desired Speed): The absolute difference between the final velocity of the vehicle and the desired cruise speed after all transients have died out.
+- <b> Steady-State Error (Final Speed vs Desired Speed):</b> The absolute difference between the final velocity of the vehicle and the desired cruise speed after all transients have died out.
 It reflects the accuracy of long-term speed tracking.

 To ensure consistency, we have used the same gain values for a particular controller for both, the linear and non-linear cases across the entire range of desired velocities.